YehorYehorychev/Playwright-Framework/README.md

 ``docker-compose -f docker-compose.yml up``

-## Manual Container creating instruction
+## Manual container creation instruction
 If you need to create a Docker Container manually, follow these steps:

 Open a terminal or command prompt window.